xiaoshan1994/xiaoshan1994.github.io/content/english/post/writing210525.md

 * Use logical argument to persuade others
 * Explain complex or difficult concepts in basic terms and language
 * Write effective grant proposals

+PS: collocations including can, ability to do, be capable of doing sth., have competence in/of.